hardpenguin/erotes/README.md

 ## Todo

 - bundle libarchive with the erotes pyinstaller build
-- add packaging source and builds to build process
-- first release (source and Linux build)
-- versioning for erotes
 - support for Windows and macOS development
 - support for Linux, Windows and macOS export
 - naming and versioning LÖVE project